agerada/molecular_mic_analysis/README.md

 Due to high computational requirements to run $k$-mer models, the tuning and training scripts have been modified to **only train annotation models** (`tune_annots_only.R` and `train_annots_only.R`).
-Due to these modifications and XGBoost’s stochasticity, the results may differ (very slightly) from those in the manuscript.
+Due to these modifications and XGBoost’s stochasticity, the results may differ (slightly) from those in the manuscript.

 ``` r
 library(MIC)